 place in more ancient periods?

 A: Yes.
-For people with mixed ancestry or ancestry from modern mixed populations, DNA matches results will
+For people with mixed ancestry or ancestry from modern mixed populations, DNA match results will

 identify the ethnic groups and world regions where their unique combination of DNA inherited 50% from each

 parent can be found.
-Results will vary based on what genetic material has been inherited, and can identify one of
+Results will vary based on what genetic material has been inherited, and can identify one or

-more places of parental origins or in some cases intermediate populations where similar mixes have taken place.
+more places of parental origins or in some cases intermediate populations where similar mixture has taken place.

 For instance, people with Latin American ancestry can inherit a mixture of European and Native American alleles